Introduction and Overview of File Renaming in Linux

 Renaming reports is maybe the most major tasks you routinely need to perform on a Linux system.
 You can rename records using a GUI collection boss or through the request line terminal.
 How To Rename File in Terminal?

-Graphical User Interface, it is the ordinary UI that fuses Graphical depiction like gets and images, and correspondence can be performed by interfacing with these images rather than the standard substance based or request based correspondence.
+Graphical User Interface is the ordinary UI that fuses Graphical depictions like gets and images and correspondence can be performed by interfacing with these images rather than the standard substance-based or request-based correspondence.
 Understanding.
-A commonplace representation of a GUI is Microsoft working systems.
+A commonplace representation of a GUI is Microsoft’s working systems.

-Rename file with the help of mv Commands
+Renaming Files with the Help of mv Commands

-“mv” addresses move. mv is used to move in any event one records or records beginning with one spot then onto the following in an archive system like UNIX.
+“mv” addresses move. mv is used to move in any event one record or records beginning with one spot and then onto the following in an archive system like UNIX.
 It has two certain limits:

 - It renames an archive or coordinator.